elliotberdy/screenshot-api/README.md

 I used this code to set up an API endpoint that when given a url, essentially ran this code leading to a screenshot of the webpage being stored locally.

 The next step was having the API return the image to the user instead of saving it locally.
-The two options that came to mind of doing this were to either return some sort of encoding of the image, or to store the image somewhere and return a URL to that stored image.
+There were two ways I thought about going about implementing this.
+One was to return some sort of encoding of the image, and the other was to store the image somewhere and return a URL to that stored image.

-Below is a table demonstrating the pros and cons I came up with:
+Below is a table demonstrating the pros and cons I came up with for each:

 | Pros of base64                             | Cons of base64                                 |
 | ------------------------------------------ | ---------------------------------------------- |